Q&A Questions and Answers:

 The early rodeo cowboys -- bull riders included -- did indeed pass the hat to help cover an injured rider's medical bills.
 As time went on, they organized what amounted to a union -- the Cowboys' Turtle Association, which eventually became the Professional Rodeo Cowboys Association (PRCA).
 It also functioned as a sort of fraternal group health insurance company.
 Today, the PRCA offers a voluntary insurance program for members and their families.

-In addition, at the 1980 National Finals Rodeo, the Justin Heeler Program (now called the Justin Sportsmedicine Team) began.
+In addition, at the 1980 National Finals Rodeo, the Justin Heeler Program (later called the Justin Sportsmedicine Team) began.
 As you are probably aware, it is a medical unit -- fully funded by the Justin Boot Company -- that attends rodeos in customized trucks and is prepared to treat injured cowboys during a rodeo.
 The program also has permanent facilities in Guthrie, Okla., and Mesquite, Texas.
 For long-term treatment they use a referral network of medical care providers throughout the country.
 Over the years, the Justin Sportsmedicine Team has served more than 112,000 competitors at thousands of rodeos, providing tens of millions of dollars worth of medical services.
 The Team has used more than 14 million feet of athletic tape alone!

 In 1989, in partnership with the PRCA and the Women's Professional Rodeo Association (WPRA), Justin set up the Justin Cowboy Crisis Fund (JCCF), which offers financial help to injured competitors while away from the arena.
 Over the years, it has generously provided millions of dollars to hundreds of cowboys and cowgirls.
 While the Justin Sportsmedicine Team does not accept donations, the Justin Cowboy Crisis Fund does.
 One hundred percent of donations to this fund go to help injured cowboys and cowgirls -- all administrative costs are covered by Justin and the PRCA or WPRA.